College is possible...Check out what students are up to!

-Brendan will be stepping foot on campus at the University of Northern Colorado in the fall of 2017.
-He has watched both of his sisters go to college, and because of IN! he will finally be able to do the same.
+Brendan stepped foot on campus at the University of Northern Colorado in the fall of 2017.
+He had watched both of his sisters go to college, and because of IN! he finally was able to do the same.
 Just turning 25, this is the first time college has been an option for him in Colorado.
 Brendan is excited to have the same college experience that his sisters were able to enjoy.

 On Tuesday night at the North Boulder Rec Center, clad in her purple trench coat with the golden Boulder emblazoned on the back and a tiara to match, Izzy proudly walked with her mother Eliza and father Todd as one of the six Panthers seniors that have left their stamp on Panthers swimming.